MNSGC-Ballooning/GPS-emulator/readme.txt

 GPS EMULATOR
 by Simon Peterson (fixed, modified, and expanded by Jacob Meyer)

 Revised by Andrew Van Gerpen for combatibility with Ublox GPS.
-(Ublox branch) --> original code did not correctly output checksum value required for use with TinyGPS++ library --> Modified to use old flight data in simulating a flight rather than incrementing values.
+(UbloxGPS branch) --> original code did not correctly output checksum value required for use with TinyGPS++ library --> Modified to use old flight data in simulating a flight rather than incrementing values.
 Feel free to change lat,lon,and alt arrays          using flight data of your choice.